mikebell/mikebell.io/source/_posts/2015-12-28-fun-with-sculpin.md

 These are built with free icons converted into a font and then displayed in a span tag wrapped in a link to the various different social media sites.

 ### Time ago
-This uses a jquery plugin call [Timeago](http://timeago.yarp.com/) which tags onto html outputted by twig, I'm slowly getting to grips with twig through examples I find around the web.
+This uses a jquery plugin called [Timeago](http://timeago.yarp.com/) which tags onto html outputted by twig, I'm slowly getting to grips with twig through examples I find around the web.
 For some reason I just don't get along with Symfony documentation.

 ### Comment counts
 This is just javascript taken from Disqus, pain in the ass the get it setup though.
 Disqus as a whole isn't great.